 Public Health Division/Center for Public Health Practice/HIV, STD and TB Section

 Description.
-Funds provided under this Agreement for this Program Element may only be used in accordance with, and subject to, the requirements and limitations set forth below, to deliver Sexually Transmitted Diseases (STD) Client Services to protect the health of Oregonians from infectious disease and to prevent the long-term adverse consequences of failing to identify and treat STDs.
-Services may include, but are not limited to, case finding and disease surveillance, partner services, medical supplies, health care provider services, examination rooms, clinical and laboratory diagnostic services, treatment, prevention, intervention, education activities, and medical follow-up.
+Funds provided under this Agreement for this Program Element may only be used in accordance with, and subject to, the requirements and limitations set forth below, to deliver Sexually Transmitted Diseases (STD) Client Services.
+ORS 433.006 and OAR 333-019-0000 assign responsibility to LPHA for sexually transmitted disease (STD) investigations and implementation of STD control measures within LPHA’s service area.
+STD client services may include, but are not limited to, case finding, partner services (i.e., contact tracing), clinical and laboratory services, and education and outreach activities.
+The funds provided for STD client services under the Agreement for this Program Element may only be used as supplemental funds to support LPHA’s STD investigation and control efforts and are not intended to be the sole funding for LPHA’s STD client services program.

 STDs are a significant health problem in Oregon, with over 22,000 new cases reported every year.
 STDs pose a threat to immediate and long-term health and well-being.
 In addition to increasing a person’s risk for acquiring and transmitting HIV infection, STDs can lead to severe reproductive health complications, including poor pregnancy outcomes.
-Protecting the population from communicable disease by reducing rates of gonorrhea and early syphilis is a public health priority and is included in the State Health Improvement Plan (http://www.oregon.gov/oha/ph/about/pages/healthimprovement.aspx).
+Protecting the population from communicable disease by reducing rates of gonorrhea and early syphilis is a public health priority and is included in Healthier Together Oregon, the State Health Improvement Plan.
 This Program Element, and all changes to this Program Element are effective the first day of the month noted in Issue Date section of Exhibit C Financial Assistance Award unless otherwise noted in Comments and Footnotes of Exhibit C of the Financial Assistance Award.

 Definitions Specific to Sexually Transmitted Diseases (STD) Client Services.